 As seniors age, they may lose their mobility, balance and flexibility.
-However, they can fight those issues by remaining active and involved in fitness.
+However, they can fight those issues by remaining active and involved in fitness in order to age gracefully.
 At the same time, they must be aware of any limitations or restrictions they may have from a doctor.
 It’s important to find fitness options that are interesting, safe and challenging enough to have a positive impact.

 When you think of senior exercises or workouts, you may focus on active people who can get out and go for a walk or even a jog.
 However, fitness is important for every senior even if they are limited in their ability.
 In fact, it may be even more important for someone who has health conditions or limitations to keep the rest of their system at optimal performance.